-When I first started down this path to curating all these answers on why to travel with a baby, it really was just a fun idea.
+When I first started down this path to curating all these answers on “why to travel with a baby“, it really was just a fun idea.
 Some crazy idea I had while out for a walk.
-It seemed like a good way to generate some content for our blog and our social media channels.
+It seemed like a good way to generate some content for our baby travel blog and our social media channels.

-But as I continued to reach out to more and more people to get their reason “why”, I started to get comments back about how much they enjoyed our Instagram feed and our website.
+But as I continued to reach out to more and more people to get their reason for “why they travel with a baby”, I started to get comments back about how much they enjoyed our Instagram feed and our website.
 People told me they found it inspirational.
 Then it hit me… of course, that is WHY we do it.

 When we first started Baby Can Travel it was after the return of our first trip to Barcelona with our 3 month old daughter.
 We were so in love with the idea of traveling with our kids and we had just proven to ourselves that it could not only be done but be enjoyable.

 We HAD to let everyone else know!
 We had to help other parents keep traveling once they had kids.
-Our mission was to encourage, support and inspire other parents to do the same.
+Our mission was to encourage, support and inspire other parents to travel with their baby.

-At the time we didn’t know a lot of other people having kids and traveling, but our original idea was to create a community of parents traveling with their little ones.
+At the time we didn’t know a lot of other people having kids and traveling, but our original idea was to create a community of parents traveling with their babies.
 Who knew we just needed to get on Instagram earlier to find all these amazing parents….

 So here we are.
-This is not only a collection of reasons “Why You Should Travel With Your Baby”, but a community of like-minded parents who love travel and love doing it with their babies and toddlers.
+This is not only a collection of reasons “Why You Should Travel With Your Baby“, but a community of like-minded parents who love travel with their babies and toddlers.

 We invite you to grab a coffee and read through this post (it’s long we know), be inspired, and more importantly take the time to get to know some of these incredible parents.
 Follow them on Instagram and let them know you love what they are doing!

-Finally, we ask that use this post to inspire someone else.
+Finally, we ask that you use this post to inspire someone else.
 Share it.
-Show others that you don’t have to stop travelling when you have kids.
+Show others that you don’t have to stop travelling when you have a baby.
 When someone tells you your travelling days are over because you have a baby, point them in our direction.

-NOTE: Some of the answers might seem similar, but if you take the time to really read them you’ll feel the individual personalities behind each answer and I guarantee you will leave these pages inspired to get out travelling!
+NOTE: Some of the answers might seem similar, but if you take the time to really read them you’ll feel the individual personalities behind each answer and I guarantee you will leave these pages inspired to take your first trip with baby!